-fulfilled.
+Through all of this, God preserved his people because he still had one promise yet to be fulfilled.
 God promised that all peoples on earth would be blessed through the line of Abram, and that blessing came through the birth, life, death, and resurrection of Jesus.
 Jesus is the one through whom all people on earth will ultimately be blessed because he has paid the penalty for sin for those who believe in him.
 Through Jesus, we can have the gift of eternal life.
 This is the greatest blessing of all!

 What are your thoughts on how this passage fits into the overarching story of the Bible?
-Discuss as a group.
-What questions do you have individually or as a group?
-Discuss potential answers.
+Write your thoughts here.
+If you have any questions, write those as well.
+You may find answers in future lessons, or you may want to find another Christian that you can ask.

-As a group, use the following questions to apply today's Scripture passage to your life.
+Use the following questions to apply today's Scripture passage to your own life.

 How does this passage affect how you view God?

 How does this passage affect how you view yourself?